ShameekConyers/sic-game-of-life/README.md

 Currently theres' no interaction, you can just fire it up and see how the system evolves over time.
 Every time you run it the system will have a different start value.
+Based on Conway's "Game of Life" with a random number generator that introduces chaos with cells either spontaneously dieing or becomeng alive

 ## Installation instructions

 Since this was developed & compiled on my M1 Macbook only MacOS is supported currently.
-To Download simply grab the file sic-gol.out and run it from the command line.
+To downloaf simply download the repo and click 'run.command'

 ## Source Code